In a car accident, the way you respond can make a massive difference to your insurance claim. A substantial part of that response is documentation.

 So what should you document in a car crash?
 It can be challenging to keep a level head; it’s a traumatic time.
 However, it is crucial to gather evidence and follow protocols, so you can effectively claim from an insurance company or file your personal injury lawsuit.

 If you require the assistance of an auto accident attorney, they will also need certain information from you to assist you to win your case.
-If you’ve been injured by the negligence of another, you could hire any car accident law firm in Katy, or you can hire a good car accident lawyer in Houston Texas.
+If you’ve been injured by the negligence of another, you could hire any car accident law firm in Katy, or you can hire a good car accident lawyer in West Houston.
 Joe Stephens has been defending injury victims in Texas for over 3 decades from negligent individuals, companies, and greedy insurance companies.
 As a veteran auto accident law firm in Katy, Joe handles all cases personally, and his staff is always available to answer questions.

 What Information Should I Collect After a Car Wreck in Texas?